 - Prerequisites for installing a Docker operation on Ubuntu include administrator rights on the user's profile along with access to the interface.

-Steps for Installing Docker:
+Steps for Installing Docker on Ubuntu:

 1. Open the terminal on Ubuntu.